iamdcj/javascripts/core/asynchronicity/promises/README.md

 })
 ```

-Define the asynchronous operation inside the executor function body, calling the `resolve` and `reject` functions when the operation is successful or a failure.
+Define the asynchronous operation inside the executor function body, calling the `resolve` and `reject` methods when the operation succeeds or fails.

+#### `resolve` method

+The `resolve` method is called when the operation within the promise body is successful, with some value usually passed in the as an argument to the method.

+#### `reject` method

+The `reject` method is called when the operation within the promise body is unsuccessful, i.e. it fails - with detail as to why it failed passed as an argument to the method.

 ---